 And then, as if the Universe was directly answering my questions, I started to see and read articles supporting a hunch I had already been considering.
 These articles seem to support a recurring theme: It seems what REALLY makes people happy is not more money (beyond a fair salary), but more autonomy over their work, and more free time in their life.
 So it occurred to me that perhaps we could do BETTER work by working less.
 Perhaps by SLO-ing down, we can work smarter.

-Give me your honest, first gut response to this:
+Give me an honest response to this!